-The Parking Team at the Town of Victoria Park provide a range of services aimed at making our community’s lifestyle more accessible, efficient, sustainable and safe.
+The Parking team at the Town of Victoria Park provide a range of services aimed at making our community’s lifestyle more accessible, efficient, sustainable and safe.
 In doing so, we aim to make visitors’ trips into and around the Town equally enjoyable.
-The Town’s last resort to ensure ease of parking and traffic for everybody in the Town of Victoria Park is through the issuing of infringements resulting from not observing our parking signage or laws.

-Here are some tips from our Parking Team to make sure that your time at the Town is safe and enjoyable:
+Here are some tips to make sure that your time at the Town is safe and enjoyable:

 A parking infringement notice is issued by the Town’s parking officers when you have parked your vehicle in areas or in such a way that does not comply with our parking laws.
 Issuing parking infringement notice is our last resort to make sure that all areas of the Town is accessible and safe for our community and visitors.

 When an infringement notice is issued by the Town’s officer it is placed on the windscreen of your vehicle.
 To avoid getting a parking infringement notice, please observe all parking signs and also read through relevant information on our Parking and Travel pages.